 Virgen de Copacabana – 2 February

-The Virgen de Copacabana (Blessed Virgin of the Candelaria, Our Lady of Copacabana) is the patron saint of Bolivia.
+The Virgen de Copacabana (Blessed Virgin of the Candelaria, Our Lady of Copacabana) is the patron saint of Bolivia, but this is also an important festival in Peru.
 She is venerated in Bolivia during her feast day of February 2, the day of the Purification of Mary, or feast of the Virgin of Candelaria.
 She is also venerated on August 5 with her own liturgy and popular celebration.

 Virgen de la Candelaria – 2- 18 February